mikrostew/recipes/markdown/charoset.md

 ## Ingredients

 * 3 medium Gala and Granny Smith apples, peeled and finely diced (by hand, not food proc)
-* 1 1/2 cups walnut halves, toasted (275° for 25 mins), and coarsely chopped
+* 1 1/2 cups walnut halves, toasted (275° for 20 mins), and coarsely chopped
-* 1/2 cup sweet red wine
+* 1/2 cup sweet red wine (or red wine + honey to taste)
-* juice from 1/2 a lemon
+* 1 Tbsp lemon juice
 * zest of one orange
-* 1 1/2 teaspoons ground cinnamon
+* 1 1/2 tsp ground cinnamon
-* 1 tablespoon packed brown sugar
+* 1 Tbsp packed brown sugar

 ## Directions